rse/dsig/README.md

 public/private key pair and fingerprint, and then sign and verify an application distribution archive or an application runtime license.

+A corresponding standalone [Bourne shell script](./test.sh) and [equivalent Web page](./test.html) can be used for test-driving DSIG, too.

 Usage
 -----